The R.E.D. Album: Background

 In 2008, Game released his third studio album, LAX.
 After the release, Game announced his plan to retire from music, just to spend more time with his family and focus on what's more important to him during the time.
-However, he later stated Interscope Records did not want him to retire, and the label wanted him to come back and release another album, which was for February 2009.
+However, he later stated that Jimmy Iovine, former chairman of Interscope Geffen A&M Records (a Universal Music Group faction which houses Game's labels Interscope Records and Geffen Records), did not yet want him to retire, and the label wanted him to come back and release another album, which was for February 2009.
 Game commented these statements about given was so far off his radar and that it was ridiculous.
 He later stated "Now, if you give me like five, ten million dollars or something to do it[...]I'm the biggest thing in that building now, with the recent demise of G-Unit, and that's just it, man."

 In May 2009, it was revealed Game had begun working on a new album titled D.O.C. or Diary of Compton, if he could get help from the original N.W.A members, including Dr. Dre, Ice Cube, DJ Yella and MC Ren.
 In November 2009, HipHopDX interviewed Game about the album's current status, saying it had been shelved because he needed help from Dr. Dre, Ice Cube and Snoop Dogg with key elements that were not there when he started the project.
 In the same interview, Game revealed he partly chose to give the album's title, because his fans simply gave the early material he recorded for "R.E.D".
 He later stated he would rededicate himself to hip hop music and make a comeback, after stating he would be retiring after the release of his third album LAX (2008).
 In an interview with MTV, he explained the title's meaning: "R.E.D." stood for "RE-Dedication", not his affiliation with the notorious street gang, the Bloods, as previously thought.
 Game, Pharrell Williams, and Mars of 1500 or Nothin' served as executive producers on the album.
 The guest appearances on the album will be Dr. Dre, Kendrick Lamar, Snoop Dogg, Lil Wayne, Tyler, the Creator, Beanie Sigel, E-40, Chris Brown, Big Boi, Wale, Nelly Furtado, Drake, Rick Ross and Young Jeezy, among others.
 The production on the album was conducted by Pharrell, Hit-Boy, Cool & Dre, Streetrunner, Maestro, DJ Khalil, Boi-1da, DJ Premier, Don Cannon, the Futuristics and 1500 or Nothin', among others.